nt3rp/scrapy-insights/README.md

 Then, insights for that pages posts will be collected and sent to RabbitMQ.

 RabbitMQ configuration can be found in `insights/settings.py`.

+## Notes

+Due to time constraints, the following features have been omitted

+- Tests
+- Handling Facebook Pagination